NicholasSynovic/blog/content/posts/creating-an-emergency-dev-computer.md

 Obviously, adjust the commands below to match your needs:

 0. `apt install git vim openjdk-17-jre openjdk-17-jdk -y`
-1. `apt-get install build-essential gdb lcov pkg-config libbz2-dev libffi-dev libgdbm-dev libgdbm-compat-dev liblzma-dev libncurses5-dev libreadline6-dev libsqlite3-dev libssl-dev lzma lzma-dev tk-dev uuid-dev zlib1g-dev`
+1. `apt-get install build-essential gdb pkg-config libbz2-dev libffi-dev libgdbm-dev libgdbm-compat-dev liblzma-dev libncurses5-dev libreadline6-dev libsqlite3-dev libssl-dev lzma lzma-dev tk-dev uuid-dev zlib1g-dev -y`
+2. `git clone https://github.com/python/cpython python && cd python && ./configure --enable-optimizations -j 8 && cd .. && rm -r python`
+**NOTE**: The `-j` flag is the number of cores to use to compile the software.
+You can find out the maximum number of cores that you can use by dividing the output of `nproc` by 2